tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LP-07-Ins_Simulation_of_Stock_Price_Trajectory.md

   ![example-normal-distribution](Images/example-normal-distribution.png)

 * The daily closing stock price data will be pulled using the `iexfinance` SDK that connects to the `iex` API.
-Therefore, make sure to import the necessary libraries and dependencies before proceeeding.
+Therefore, make sure to import the necessary libraries and dependencies before proceeding.

   ```python
   # Import libraries and dependencies